0no-co/gql.tada/website/get-started/installation.md

 ```
 :::

-Depeding on the `tadaOutputLocation`'s configured file extension, there's
+Depending on the `tadaOutputLocation`'s configured file extension, there's
 [two separate formats](/reference/config-format#tadaoutputlocation) this
 file can be saved in.
 For most cases the `.d.ts` format is recommended
 for best performance however.